R4 cartridge

 R4 (also known as Revolution for DS) is an unlicensed flash cartridge for the Nintendo DS handheld system developed by the R4 Team.
 It allows ROMs and homebrew to be booted on the Nintendo DS handheld system from a microSD card.
 This allows the user to run homebrew applications, to store multiple games and MP3 music files on a single memory card, and to play games that have been backed up or downloaded by the user.

-The R4 Team stopped production of the original R4 cartridge, however, due to the popularity of the original R4 there are many other Nintendo DS flashcards using the R4 name despite the lack of any connection to the original.
+The R4 Team stopped production of the original R4 cartridge.
+However, due to the popularity of the original R4 there are many other Nintendo DS flashcards using the R4 name despite the lack of any connection to the original.
 Some of these cartridges can also store a 3DS boot image; a 3DS can in turn be made to boot from the cartridge by way of an undocumented button combination recognized by the system's bootloader.
 Since the 3DS's secure boot signature validation has been broken, this provides a useful means of installing custom firmware on a 3DS.

 Original cards

 The original R4 cards use a microSD (≤2GB, FAT32) card for its firmware and games, and does not support SDHC microSD cards.
-The original Revolution for DS card is no longer sold, however cards commonly referred to as 1:1 clones can still be purchased online.
-These are flashcards that use exactly the same hardware and are, for all intents and purposes, also referred to as the original R4 cartridge.
+The original Revolution for DS card is no longer sold.
+However, cards commonly referred to as 1:1 clones can still be purchased online.
+These flashcards use exactly the same hardware as the original R4 cartridge.

-Notable clones

-Due to the popularity of the original R4 cartridge and subsequent continued popularity of other cards using the name, Nintendo DS flashcards using R4 in their names is still very common despite the original having long since stopped production.
-These flashcards, referred to as clones, commonly add words to their names to denote their features such as SDHC if it supports SDHC microSD cards, RTS if it has Real Time Save support, and DSi or 3DS often paired with changing R4 to R4i if it works on the Nintendo DSi or 3DS consoles.
-It is also very common for clone cartridges to include words such as Gold, Plus, Ultra, and Dual-Core which only serve to make the card sound impressive.

-Ace3DS X (www.ace3ds.com)

-The Ace3DS X is a flashcart based on the Ace3DS+, both made by the same creator.
-These carts are some of the best you can buy today, as most major NDS flashcarts have ended production.
-Despite the name, the Ace3DS X can not play 3DS games, only original Nintendo DS games.

-A picture of an Ace3ds X flashcart.